solids4foam/pybind11foam/README.md

 [2]	P. Cardiff et al., “An open-source finite volume toolbox for solid mechanics and fluid-solid interaction simulations,” ArXiv Prepr.
 ArXiv180810736, 2018.

-## [tmp] Docker notes: to be integrated into the README above

-The user would pull the image:
-$> docker pull philippic/pybindfoam

-The user then creates a container from this image:
-$> docker create --entrypoint /bin/bash --name pybindfoam -it philippic/pybindfoam

-Then start the container running with:
-$> docker start pybindfoam

-Then attach to the container with:
-$> docker attach pybindfoam

-Then when you are done, you can type "exit" to exit the container.
-This will also stop the container.